 Schedule of visits

-We have a team of trained volunteers who are able to offer a companionship service to patients.
+We have some trained volunteers who are able to offer a companionship service to patients.
 Referral is as above.
 Patients who are known to Hospice in your Home may be offered a volunteer visiting depending on their circumstances.

 How much does the service cost?